jnsltk/odin-landing-page/README.md

 # odin-landing-page
 This was my first bigger project on [The Odin Project](https://theodinproject.com).

-At first I tried to replicate the provided design as closely as I could, with the intention of adding my own content and style to it later.
+At first I tried to replicate the provided design as closely as I could, with the possibility of adding my own content and style to it later.

 ## Images: